Nikkei powers to 27-year peak on weaker yen, earnings hopes; regional stocks up

 The euro rose 0.1 percent to 1.1650 after dropping more than 0.8 percent on Thursday on uncertainty over Italy's budget deficit.

-The dollar index <.DXY>, which tracks the greenback against a basket of six major rivals, was up 0.06 percent at 94.947.
+The dollar index, which tracks the greenback against a basket of six major rivals, was up 0.06 percent at 94.947.

-The two-year yield <US2YT=RR>, closely tied to expectations of higher Fed fund rates, touched 2.8310 percent compared with a U.S. close of 2.835 percent.
+The two-year yield, closely tied to expectations of higher Fed fund rates, touched 2.8310 percent compared with a U.S. close of 2.835 percent.

 U.S. crude was 0.3 percent higher at $72.32 a barrel.
 Brent crude was up 0.1 percent at $81.79 per barrel.